-Mystery abounds when it is discovered that, one by one, the greatest Chefs in Europe are being killed.
-The intriguing part of the murders is that each chef is killed in the same manner that their own special dish is prepared in.
+One by one, the greatest Chefs in Europe are being killed.
+Each chef murdered in the same manner that their own special dish is prepared in.
 Food critics and the (many) self-proclaimed greatest Chefs in Europe demand the mystery be solved.
-Written by

 Was this review helpful to you?

 | Report this